lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-FieldResVarLength title='variable sized field residue structure'}

-The size (using the unit defined in the FL) is encoded as follows:
+The size (using the unit defined in the FL) is encoded on 4, 12 or 28 bits as follows:

-* If the size is between 0 and 14, it is sent as a 4-bits unsigned integer.
+* If the size is between 0 and 14, it is encoded as a 4 bits unsigned integer.

-* For values between 15 and 254, 0b1111 is transmitted and then the size is sent as an 8 bits unsigned integer.
+* Sizes between 15 and 254 are encoded as 0b1111 followed by the 8 bits unsigned integer.

-* For larger values of the size, 0xfff is transmitted and then the next two bytes contain the size value as a 16 bits unsigned integer.
+* Larger sizes are encoded as 0xfff followed by the 16 bits unsigned integer.

 If the field is identified in the Field Description as being of variable length and this field is not present in the packet header being compressed, size 0 MUST be sent to denote its absence.